aimat-lab/opXRD-paper/README.md

 ## Usage

 + Fill out `paper.tex` with the content of your paper.
 Compile the file with pdfTeX.
-+ The file `paper.sty` must be included in the same folder as `paper.tex`.
++ `paper.sty` must be included in the same folder as `paper.tex`.
 This file can be modified to alter the paper's format.
-+ The file `bibliography.bst` must also be included in the same folder as `paper.tex`.
++ `bibliography.bst` must also be included in the same folder as `paper.tex`.
 This file can be modified to alter the bibliography's format.
 + Replace the figures in `figures.pdf` with your own figures—one per page.
 + Replace the references in `bibliography.bib` with your own references.
-+ The file `paper.pdf` is not required to use the template.
++ `paper.pdf` is not required to use the template.
 It only illustrate the output of the template, and will be overridden once `paper.tex` is compiled.
 + The template was developed with the MacTeX-2021 distribution but should hopefully also work with more recent distributions.

 ## Online appendix